 In contrast to hyperthyroidism, in hypothyroidism, the thyroid gland is underactive, causing a reduction in thyroxine production.

-Hypothyroidism can occur at any age and gender but is most commonly seen in females during menopausal years (age 40–50 years).
+Hypothyroidism can occur at any age and sex but is most commonly seen in females during menopausal years (age 40–50 years).

 There are several causes for hypothyroidism.

 Autoimmune thyroiditis is also known as atrophic thyroiditis or Hashimoto disease when goitre is present.

 Subacute thyroiditis is also known as De Quervain thyroiditis.